Isenbeck/Kick-3D/README.md

 On the map, you can see two map events called A and B. The event A will paint the part of the wall to indicate that there is a hidden door.
 If you press the joystick button, the wall will open.
 The event B is example of "open the door" event, or beter to say "open the wall."

 The project is written in the C64Studio software (https://www.c64-wiki.com/wiki/C64_Studio).

+## Run the program
+There is a precompiled version of the program "kick3d.prg" which you can run in your emulator or your C64 machine.

 ## Open the project
 Start the C64Studio, select `File > Open > Solution or project...`